DARPA-CRITICALMAAS/ta2-extraction/README.md

 ## How to run the single package for extraction
 1. Add your openAI API key in the settings.py file under API_KEY variable
-2. In the terminal at the root directory: `python -m extraction_package.extraction_pipeline --pdf_p "/folder/path" --pdf_name  "filename.pdf" --commodity_list "[List of commodities expected in the file]" --output_path "/folder/path" `
+2. In the terminal at the root directory: `python -m extraction_package.extraction_pipeline --pdf_p '/folder/path' --pdf_name  'filename.pdf' --commodity_list '[List of commodities expected in the file]' --output_path '/folder/path' `

 ## Version Control
 ### current version 2.0